 Exceptional Filing at the U.S. Consulate General in Hong Kong:

 Petitioners residing in Hong Kong or Macau who believe that their situation merits an exception to the new I-130 filing guidelines should send their request in writing via the Visa Inquiry Form.
 Please explain the exceptional circumstances that warrant acceptance and processing of the I-130 application at the Consulate General in Hong Kong.
 Please attached scanned copies of the following to your request: evidence of exceptional circumstances, the petitioner’s Hong Kong identity card, the petitioner’s U.S. passport biodata page, marriage certificate (if necessary), the beneficiary’s Hong Kong identity card, and the beneficiary’s passport biodata page.
-The Immigrant Visa Unit will then relay the request to the USCIS office for a final determination on whether exceptional circumstances exist to warrant an exception to the general filing process.
+The Immigrant Visa Unit will make a final determination on whether exceptional circumstances exist to warrant an exception to the general filing process.

 The following are examples of the types of exceptional circumstances that may warrant an exception to the general I-130 filing process: